UPES Integrated LLB Admissions 2025

 CLAT seats | 3864 5-year LLB seats and 1,551 LLM seats |

 Appearing for the exam and get a valid score: After successful registration, candidates must appear for CLAT and get a valid score.
-CLAT 2025 is scheduled to be conducted on December 1 in offline mode at 89+ test cities across the country.
+CLAT 2026 is scheduled to be conducted tentatively in the second week of December 2025 in offline mode at 89+ test cities across the country.

 Admission and Seat Allotment: The merit list is provisional.
 The shortlisted candidates have to complete document verification and payment of the seat confirmation fee as well as the balance university fees to obtain the final CLAT seat allotment in the allotted NLU.
 The confirmation fee and the counselling registration fee will be adjusted against the university fee to be paid by the candidate.